jackey8616/jackey8616.github.io/source/_posts/AI/logistic-regression-and-its-math.md

 We can tell from the above equation:

-> $\sigma(z) - y_i$ represents the error of each predict possibility and actual label in training set.
+> $\sigma(z) - y_i$ represents the error of each predict probability and actual label in training set.
 > With $\frac{1}{N}\sum_{i=1}^{N}$ , it becomes average error.
-> Interesting thing is: each weight($w$) are all effected by the product of feature itself and error and the average.
+> The interesting thing is: each weight($w$) is affected by the average of the product between the feature itself and the error.
-> And the gradient of bias($b$) itself is always 1, so it only effected by the average error of whole sample.
+> And the gradient of bias($b$) itself is always 1, so it only affected by the average error of whole sample.

-After the long derivate and simplification, the final gradient descent equation looks quite elegant, TBH xd.
+After the lengthy derivation and simplification, the final gradient descent equation looks quite elegant, TBH xd.

-## Last
+## Conclusion
-Its much more longer derivation then I expect.
+It's a much longer derivation than I expect.
-Even though it skip the vector presentation in multi-feature already, but it still struggle for me to derivate three features.
+Even though it skips the vector form in multi-feature already, the derivation of three features was still challenging for me.
-In order to link the linear algebra and possibility theory, I spent a lot of effort in derivation.
+In order to link the linear algebra and probability theory, I spent a lot of effort in derivation.
-I will consider writing something like vector presentation in multi-feature or expand the concept of logistic regression into neural networking and its derivation, then we should encounter discrete mathematics Orz.
+I will consider writing something like vector form in multi-feature or expand the concept of logistic regression into neural networks and its derivation, then we should encounter discrete mathematics Orz.